Creep | Chords + Lyrics

 | G |

-However, as you can see above, it’s not that simple, plenty of extensions are used to keep things interesting.
+However, as you can see above with chords and lyrics, it’s not quite that straightforward—several chord extensions keep things interesting.

 Creep was Radiohead’s most successful song!

-Radiohead’s Creep was their first and most successful tune.
-It launched them as the credible alternative in the early ’90s Indie Rock scene of the U.K.
+Radiohead’s Creep was their breakthrough hit, launching them as a credible force in the early ’90s U.K. indie rock scene.